ES

 No one likes being involved in a car accident – nor in the legal tangle that follows.
 In addition to the stress of possible bodily injuries and property damage to your vehicle, you also need to worry about insurance claims and who’s at fault for the accident.
 You may even need to contact the police or a Philadelphia car accident lawyer.

 Many drivers involved in minor car accidents hesitate to contact the police and often aren’t sure whether they should.
 Since 2010, Philadelphia law no longer requires police to respond to the scene of an accident where there’s no injury or damage to surrounding property.
-However, just because Philadelphia police no longer respond to the scene of minor accidents doesn’t mean you shouldn’t report it if you’re involved in one.

 DEFINITION OF A MINOR CAR ACCIDENT